Strongyles are the really bad kids on the block. They top the most-unwanted list on pretty much any list of equine parasites.

 Let’s deal with these wandering large strongyles first.
-Ivermectin given at a single dose of 0.2 milligrams per kilogram of horse will deal them a killer blow, as will moxidectin at a single dose of 0.4 milligrams per kilogram of horse.
-Fenbendazole will also work, but a horse requires 10 millgrams per kilogram of body weight for five days in a row.
+Ivermectin given at a single dose of 0.2 milligrams per kilogram will deal them a killer blow, as will moxidectin at a single dose of 0.4 milligrams per kilogram.
+Fenbendazole will also work, but a horse requires 10 milligrams per kilogram of body weight for five days in a row.

 Encysted small strongyles present a special challenge and will survive most drenches, including even ivermectin.

-Only two drenches are known to do the trick against these encysted larvae – moxidectin at the above-mentioned dose rate of 0.4 milligrams per kilogram of horse; and the five-day course of fenbendazole at the rate of 10 millgrams per kilogram of body weight each day.
-However, fenbendazole can be expected to work against these encysted larvae only if there is no resistance against it – and resistance is everywhere.
+Only two drenches are known to do the trick against these encysted larvae – moxidectin at the above-mentioned dose rate of 0.4 milligrams per kilogram, and the five-day course of fenbendazole at the rate of 10 milligrams per kilogram of body weight each day.
+However, fenbendazole can be expected to work against these encysted larvae only if there is no resistance against it — and resistance is everywhere.